-3.6 Reporting Requirements
+3.6 Reporting Requirement

 All grantees are required to submit quarterly programmatic reports and financial requests for reimbursement.
-The programmatic reports must indicate the status of the goals and objectives as determined by the grantee in their application, as well as the data and outcome measures as proscribed in the relevant Performance Management Tool (PMT), if applicable.
+The programmatic reports must indicate the status of the goals and objectives as determined by the grantee in their application.
 The grantee should also include any successes or challenges encountered during the report period.
 The financial reports indicate the status of program spending by budget category and are submitted along with all receipts, invoices, or other documentation of expenditures.
 Both financial and programmatic reports are due no later than the 15th day after the end of the reported quarter.
 Fourth quarter financial reports will be due by the 10th of October.

 Failure to submit complete programmatic reports by the required due date will result in withholding of reimbursements and a Notice of Programmatic Delinquency.
 More than one Notice of Programmatic Delinquency may result in the termination of funding for the fiscal year.

 Recipients of federal funding may have additional reporting requirements.